 It can be incredibly annoying to have another driver follow you too closely, but it can also be a serious risk for accidents.
 If you have to stop suddenly, a driver who stays mere inches from your rear bumper is almost guaranteed to hit you.
 Who is at fault in these kinds of accidents?
 What kind of compensation can you receive?

 Miami tailgating accident lawyer Prosper Shaked discusses what you need to know about accidents caused by tailgating and how you may be able to claim financial compensation if you were injured.
-To schedule a free consultation about your tailgating accident, call The Law Offices of Prosper Shaked today.
+To schedule a free consultation about your tailgating accident, call Prosper Shaked Accident Injury Attorneys PA today.
 Our number is (305) 694-2676.

 Who is at Fault for Tailgating Accidents

 The law in Florida makes it illegal to tailgate.
 The specifics of what is considered “tailgating” are different depending on what vehicle is involved.
 Typically, these traffic laws can help you determine who is at fault in a car crash involving tailgating.

 Florida Statute 316.0895 makes it illegal to follow another vehicle too closely.
 This statute is designed to help protect drivers on the road, so a violation of this statute can typically help prove that the person who broke the law is at fault.
 To sue for a car accident, you typically must show that the at-fault driver was “negligent” by proving a duty that they breached.
 In this case, following the traffic laws are the duty, so a violation of this statute can supply proof that the driver who hit you was at fault.